 By constantly looking, comparing and examining materials you may soon find that you have become an expert in that field!

 PLAN AHEAD.
 Schedule time to visit galleries, preview art auctions and attend art fairs.
 Many of the best art fairs and biennials recur the same time year after year and require booking flights and accommodations well in advance.
 While looking, don’t be afraid to ask questions and sign-up for mailing lists to receive invitations to art openings.
 Also, read books, join art groups or become a member of a museum to immerse yourself in art history and academia.
-A list of all the main art fairs around the world can be found here.

 FINE TUNE.
 Now that you have a fool-proof plan of action, at the top of the pyramid is fine tuning.
 Art collections always need spring cleaning from time to time because artists constantly change and evolve and so do your interests.
 An advisor can be a good buffer when looking for works that are one-offs, impulse buys, or tangential to your main focus.
 Then, decide on how you want to dispose the art whether it be through auction, private sale or charitable gift to a local institution.
 By having an art collection that is focused, well-researched and organized, you can increase its academic and aesthetic appeal as well as its overall value.
 Before you know it you will have created a consistent and focused collection of art that is admired and respected by connoisseurs around the world.